openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_NCF_From_Tensorflow.md

 .. image::  ./_static/images/NCF_start.svg

-However, as the Model Optimizer does not support such data feeding, you should skip it.
+However, as the Model Conversion API does not support such data feeding, you should skip it.
 Cut the edges incoming in ``ResourceGather`` port 1:

 .. code-block:: shell